Your dandruff may be a bummer, but it's harmless to your health.

 Scalp psoriasis can cause dandruff-like itching and flaking.
 Psoriasis happens when the immune system triggers too many skin cells to grow on various parts of the body.
 That can include your scalp.
 People with psoriasis may be more likely to get dandruff, but psoriasis is not dandruff.

 Eczema.
 This skin condition can make your scalp itchy and flaky.
-It's most common in babies and children, though anyone can get it.
+It's most common in babies and children, but anyone can get it.
 The cause is unknown.
 Moisturizers and prescription steroid creams can help relieve the symptoms, as can avoiding harsh soaps and scratching.
 It also helps to avoid stress whenever possible.

 "We may see associations but we can't say that, for example, vitamin D deficiency from lack of sunlight in winter causes dandruff," says Benabio, a dermatologist with Kaiser Permanente in San Diego.
-Eating a well-rounded diet is a good idea for your overall health, but having a dry scalp, which Benabio says is uncommon, doesn't mean you're lacking any particular nutrient.

 3 Things That Can Make Dandruff Worse